smart94423/pabutools/docs/_sources/usage.rst

     instance.meta   # dict storing metadata on the instance instance.project_meta   # dict of (project, dict) storing metadata on the projects

-Several methods can be called on an instance to run through all the budget allocations, test the feasibility of a set of projects, etc...
+An instance can invoke several methods to iterate through all the budget allocations, test the feasibility of a set of projects, and so on.

 .. code-block:: python